devbeers/organizers-guide/en/6-location.md

 First thing you should know, you can probably get a space for free.
 Since the event will usually bring around 50 people to a pub/bar, you can usually negotiate any fees that the place might have for just getting in, or even get discounts on the price of the beer.

+The bar/pub may also vary in-between months.
+We do this for a couple reasons:

+- Changing locations helps bring different people that might work or live closer to the event.
+This is especially helpful in big cities.
+- It's fun to get to know different places!

 ## Finding a place:
 - [Foursquare](https://foursquare.com/) and [Yelp](http://www.yelp.com/) are great for making a list of good places to look into.
 - Ask friends using Facebok/Twitter.